cloudmesh-community/book/chapters/pi/case.md

 fan as obvious from experiment No. 2.

-Table: Temperature comparision of fan impact
+Table: Temperature comparison of fan impact

 <div class="smalltable">